Skip to main content

 On July 2, the anniversary of the death of Shigeo Hasegawa, founder and first president of Kyoto Computer Gakuin (KCG), the KCG Group commemorated his legacy as a pioneer in information processing technology education by broadcasting his memorial lecture "A Quarter Century of Shigeo Hasegawa, the First President of KCG: Times and Words" online, allowing students and faculty to watch it at their own time and place.On July 1, 2022, before the anniversary of Kando's death, students and others concerned paid a visit to his grave at his family temple, Hyakumanben Chionji.

-Dr. Shigeo Hasegawa passed away on July 2, 1986 at the age of 56, and 2022 will mark 36 years since his death.Kando" is his stage name, meaning "a quiet space for meditation away from the world.
+Dr. Shigeo Hasegawa passed away on July 2, 1986 at the age of 56, and 2022 will be 36 years since his death.Kando" is his stage name, meaning "a quiet space for meditation away from the world.

 The commemorative lecture was given by Dr. Tomoko Tanaka, Professor of the Graduate School of Education, Kyoto University, and part-time lecturer at the Kyoto Institute of Information Science.Professor Tanaka will also deliver a lecture titled "Shigeo Hasegawa, the First Dean of Kyoto University and Kyoto University: Searching for the Origin of the Philosophy" at the Kando Memorial in 2021.Professor Tanaka, who is "directly junior" to Professor Shigeo Hasegawa, who studied at Kyoto University with current President Yasuko Hasegawa, historically examined the days of Professor Hasegawa up to the early 1960s in his 2021 lecture, and clarified the origin of KCG's philosophy.As a continuation of the lecture, this time he reviewed the history of KCG for a quarter of a century from its foundation in 1963 until his death, with the background of the times and through the "words" he left behind.